 If we are to support our children who have found the courage to tell us what is happening, then it is our duty to back them up all the way!
 All.
 The.
 Way.
 Whilst I agree that some maturity and restraint are required, if we don’t deal with it we are effectively allowing it to happen.

 No, I don’t think it’s right for a parent to confront the child in the first instance, but I do think that the parents should address the issue, either with the school or whichever institution this might be happening in.
-If it’s happening out of school then direct with the other child’s parents.
+If it’s happening out of school then we as parents should directly confront the other child’s parents.

-As a mother, I want to know.
+As a mother, I want to know, and I need to know!
 I want someone to come and tell me if my child is causing their child harm in any form.
-I want to know.
-I need to know.
 If I don’t know how will I deal with it?
 How will I fix it?
+How can I teach her that bullying someone is wrong.
+Making them feel bad about themselves is wrong!

 So what did I do?